somecallmejosh/ux-engineering-portfolio/content/blog/ron-swanson-ux-engineer.md

 Ron Swanson never applied to be a UX Engineer.
 He was probably just trying to build a static site about canoe restoration and accidentally impressed someone on the hiring panel with the purity of his HTML.
 Next thing you know, he's on a cross-functional product team.

 He doesn't understand why Figma requires an internet connection.
 He doesn't trust JavaScript.
-He doesn't believe in stand-ups, but shows up anyway&mdash;and says exactly one thing that ends the entire debate.
+He doesn't believe in stand-ups, but shows up anyway, and says exactly one thing that ends the entire debate.
 And despite his deep skepticism of anything described as "human-centered," Ron turns out to be really good at UX.

 ## "Any user who needs instruction is already lost."
 Ron's first contribution to the codebase is deleting three modals, two animated tooltips, and a cookie banner. <em>"Unnecessary</em>," he mutters.